Anchors Aweigh for Dean Knuth!

-Dean lives in the San Diego area with his wife Suzanne and belongs to San Diego CC, where he is a past president, still serves on the Board, and is the General Chairman for August’s U.S. Women’s Amateur Championship at his club.
+Dean lives in the San Diego area with his wife Suzanne and belongs to San Diego CC, where he is a past president, served on the Board, and is the General Chairman for August’s U.S. Women’s Amateur Championship at his club.
 The left-handed golfer—“I do everything lefty.”—is also a member of the Royal and Ancient Golf Club.

 I think you’ll enjoy reading about the remarkable contributions to golf by this remarkable man.

 NEGM: Where were you born, raised, and educated?

 DK: I was born in Eau Claire, Wisconsin, in 1947.
 I became a pretty good baseball player, a pitcher, and I received a baseball scholarship at the University of Wisconsin.
 I did have a 20-minute tryout with a Minnesota Twins pitching coach, but he told me, “You don’t have any heat.”
 I never forgot that remark and named my golf clubs “High Heat” as a result!